 Security of Databases and Storage

-To ensure the integrity, confidentiality and general security of any and all databases and data files used to store your data we:
+To ensure the confidentiality, Integrity, availability and general security of all databases and data files used to store your data we:

 - store Customer data in an encrypted form (AES 256-bit) at rest in accordance with industry best practice;